Legal history of wills: Land

 The effect of these acts was to make lands held in fee simple devisable by will in writing, to the extent of two-thirds where the tenure was by knight service, and the whole where it was in socage.
 Corporations were incapacitated to receive, and married women, infants, idiots and lunatics to devise.
 The Tenures Abolition Act 1660 (12 Cha.
 2. c.
 24), by abolishing tenure by knight service, made all lands devisable, in the same vein the Statute of Frauds (29 Cha.
 2. c.
 3) (1677) dealt with the formalities of execution.
 Up to this time simple notes, even in the handwriting of another person, constituted a sufficient will, if published by the testator as such.
-The Statute of Frauds required, inter alia, that all devises should be in writing, signed by the testator or by some person for him in his presence and by his direction, and should also be subscribed by three or four credible witnesses.
+The Statute of Frauds required, among other things, that all devises should be in writing, signed by the testator or by some person for him in his presence and by his direction, and should also be subscribed by three or four credible witnesses.
 The strict interpretation by the courts of the credibility of witnesses led to the passing of the Wills Act 1751 (25 Geo.
 2. c.
 6), making interested witnesses sufficient for the due execution of the will, but declaring gifts to them void.
 The will of a man was revoked by marriage and the birth of a child, of a woman by marriage only.
 A will was also revoked by an alteration in circumstances, and even by a void conveyance inter vivos of land devised by the will made subsequently to the date of the will, which was presumed to be an attempt by the grantor to give legal effect to a change of intention.
 As in Roman law, a will spoke from the time of the making, so that it could not avail to pass after-acquired property without republication, which was equivalent to making a new will.
 Copyholds were not devisable before 1815, but were usually surrendered to the use of the will of the copyhold tenant; the Disposition of Copyhold Estates by Will Act 1815 (55 Geo.
 3. c.
 192) made them devisable simply.
 Devises of lands have gradually been made liable to the claims of creditors by a series of statutes beginning with the year 1691.